Huzo/notebook_for_tictactoe/README.md

-# notebook_for_tictactoe
-A very simple program for the game TicTacToe written in Jupyter Notebook
+Just a simple Tic-Tac-Toe game programmed in Python